 I'd like to sincerely thank this podcast's generous Subscribers:

-And remember you too can become a Resilient Supply Chain+ subscriber – it is really easy and hugely important as it will enable me to continue to create more excellent episodes like this one and give you access to the full back catalog of over 460 episodes.
+And remember you too can become a Resilient Supply Chain+ subscriber – it is really easy and hugely important as it will enable me to continue to create more excellent episodes like this one and give you access to bonus episodes of topical, timely supply chain resilience analysis.

 Finally